okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/index.md

 ## Preview, test, and review the Event Hook

 With your local application now exposed externally through an ngrok session, you can preview and test Okta Event Hook calls, as well as review details of the calls using the ngrok dashboard.
 The Okta org is also set up to call your local application when an event is triggered.
-In this example, the event is triggered when a user is deactivated in the Okta org.
+In this example, the event triggers when a user is deactivated in the Okta org.

 ### Preview